-Just to make it clear, Lekythos Castle is no doubt Sithonia’s most important archaeological site.
+Just to make it clear, Lekythos Castle (or Likithos/Likythos) is no doubt Sithonia’s most important archaeological site.
 When looking at the meager ruins, who would ever know that this little Byzantine fort is a reminder of a 5000 year history, a turbulant past of a city state that was at one time the envy of the north Aegean.
 Today, sitting on the beach, who could ever imagine that almost 3000 years ago this same harbor was filled with dozens of anchored ships from Asia and Europe, the jetty occupied with tradesmen speaking different languages as they load their ships with local goods like timber and wine.
 Let’s for a few minutes turn a light on this city, a product of the Greek Dark Ages that was called Torone.

 Torone or Lekythos

 Torone was the name of the ancient city that existed here.
 It was a rich and important city during the Greek Classical Period and was often caught between the battles of Athens and Sparta.
 The ruins of Torone are vast and run clear up to the summit of the mountain.
 Lekythos is the cape that is at the base of the mountain and forms the harbor today.
 In Greek the name Lekythos means an oil flask.
 It’s speculated that the bottle shape of the peninsula was the reason for the name, so Lekythos was not the city itself but the cape.
 Overtime the Byzantine castle on this cape was called Lekythos castle.

 Ruins of Lekythos